firecat53/urlscan/README.rst

 ..
 NOTE::

-    To work with Python 3.x the minimum required version of urwid is 1.2.1.
+    The minimum required version of urwid is 1.2.1.
-    Python 2.x needs urwid >= 1.1.0

 Once urlscan is installed, add the following lines to your .muttrc: